 As students develop their own personalized note-taking strategies, the classroom is a wonderful place for them to learn and improve by working with their peers.
 After students have listened to a lecture, they can compare notes with classmates in partners or small groups to check for consistent main ideas and details, to see how others organize their notes, and to get new ideas for abbreviations.

 To facilitate these comparisons among peers, the instructor should create a checklist of items for the students to evaluate when going over their notes.
 This can include things like clarity of handwriting, abbreviations, use of underlining, margins, and indentations.

 Note-taking during lectures is skill that relies upon students’ proficiency in both listening and writing.

 It is an essential component of most university courses, and therefore, any student who is preparing for academic study will want to hone their skills in this area.
 Like anything we teach in the ESL classroom, the purpose of note-taking should be emphasized in order to make the learning experience meaningful for students.
 Helping students to see note-taking as part of a process is imperative to setting them up for success.
-Students need to understand the importance of preparation for a lecture, know how to efficiently record information in writing, and be able to refer back to what they have written in a meaningful way that allows them to apply what they have learned.
+Students need to understand the importance of preparation for a lecture, know how to efficiently record information in writing, and be able to refer back to what they have written in a meaningful way that allows them to apply what they have learned and study for tests.

 P.S.
 If you enjoyed this article, please help spread it by clicking one of those sharing buttons below.
 And if you are interested in more, you should follow our Facebook page where we share more about creative, non-boring ways to teach English.